zhenyanjie/linux/Documentation/media/uapi/v4l/vidioc-g-dv-timings.rst

 	will also be cleared.
     * - ``V4L2_DV_FL_HALF_LINE``
-      - Specific to interlaced formats: if set, then the vertical backporch of field 1 (aka the odd field) is really one half-line longer and the vertical backporch of field 2 (aka the even field) is really one half-line shorter, so each field has exactly the same number of half-lines.
+      - Specific to interlaced formats: if set, then the vertical frontporch of field 1 (aka the odd field) is really one half-line longer and the vertical backporch of field 2 (aka the even field) is really one half-line shorter, so each field has exactly the same number of half-lines.
 Whether half-lines can be detected or